lydiatroup/workshop/Project2.md

 # Predicted Population: Merida
 ![Merida_pop](merida_pop.png)
-This plot shows the population predicted my the model in Merida county in Yucatan, Mexico
+This plot shows the population predicted my the model in Merida county in Yucatan, Mexico.
+Merida county is the most populated county in Yucatan, and contains the city of Merida.

 # Predicted Population: Merida
 ![3-D_Merida](Screenshot_2.png)